DallasUrbanists/urban-explorer/README.md

 ### Embed map on external webpage 💻
 Generate HTML code for embedding a map on your own website or blog.
 The embed can be customized with animation settings and details toggled on/off.

+### For content creators / social media influencers 📲
+Make the next viral hit by incorporating a journey animation that shows off your adventure in a fun and engaging way.
+[Watch this Instagram reel](https://www.instagram.com/reel/C-pwjOcsWPr/) to see an example of a reel that uses map animations to highlight neighborhoods explored and bus routes used to travel there.

+### For transportation planners / neighborhood advocates 🛣️
+Proposing a new bike lane?
+Or trying to [spread awareness of big plans](https://www.instagram.com/reel/C8VmpTzMNJ5/) from the city that people could vote on?
+Use the video export tool to bring plans and proposals to life.

+### For bloggers / writers ✍️
+Add visual clarity to your stories about the city by embedding either a still PNG, an animated GIF, or an interactive widget (for platforms that allow iframes) in your blog posts.